BravoFacundo/CherokeeNoDoom/README.md

 # Cherokee No Doom

-[Work in progress] Shooting video game based on “Billboard” graphics or 2.5 D. Made in Unity, C#.
+[Work in progress] Shooter videogame based on “Billboard” graphics or 2.5 D. Made in Unity, C#.

 ## Technologies